gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Improved repository definition DSL

-While it is still possible to supply an Ivy DependencyResolver to locate your dependencies, in Gradle 1.0 we've improved our [repository definition DSL](http://gradle.org/docs/nightly/userguide/dependency_management.html#sec:repositories) to make it easier to define the Ivy and Maven repositories you use for dependency resolution.
+While it is still possible to supply an Ivy DependencyResolver to locate your dependencies, in Gradle 1.0 we've improved our [repository definition DSL](http://gradle.org/docs/nightly/userguide/dependency_management.html#sec:repositories) to make it easier to declare the Ivy and Maven repositories you use for dependency resolution.
 Using the repository DSL to specify your repository type, location, layout and credentials is now simple and consistent.

 #### Publish artifacts other than archives